 In most cafes, even in 2020, cow's milk is more prevalent.
 You'd think that in Japan soy milk would be popular as a drink, but it is more often used in cooking.
 Some cafes in big cities (like Tokyo) offer soy milk, but like in other countries they'll charge extra for it.
 Coffee shops in districts like Shibuya are more likely to have some.

-If you walk up to a vending machine selling canned coffee, you'll see many varieties but almost all them contain milk, all, except coffee labelled as 'black' like 'Boss black coffee'.
+If you walk up to a vending machine selling canned coffee, you'll see many varieties but almost all of them contain milk, except coffee labelled as 'black' like 'Boss black coffee'.
 Drinking black coffee is always a safe bet.

 Finding plant-based desserts in Japan is very easy!
 Here are few suggestions: